kavyar1822/AI-Based-Document-Search-Engine/README.md

 Advanced AI-powered retrieval systems using Large Language Models, semantic embeddings, and transformer architectures require significant computational resources, memory, and cloud infrastructure.
 As document collections grow larger, maintaining retrieval speed, scalability, and efficiency becomes challenging.

-Most existing systems face difficulties in balancing:
-- Accuracy
-- Response time
-- Scalability
-- Resource utilization

-This creates a need for optimized and lightweight semantic retrieval architectures.

 ---

 ## Gap 3

 ### Lack of User-Friendly and Integrated Intelligent Search Systems

-Several existing solutions focus either on retrieval speed or AI intelligence, but very few systems successfully combine:
+Several existing solutions focus either on retrieval speed or AI intelligence, but very few systems successfully combine Many systems are technically complex and difficult for general users to operate.
-- Semantic understanding
-- Easy usability
-- Secure document handling
-- Intelligent answer generation
-- Multi-document support
-- Efficient vector retrieval

-Many systems are technically complex and difficult for general users to operate.
 There is a need for a practical, scalable, and user-friendly intelligent document search platform capable of handling unstructured documents efficiently.

 ---